Floyd J. Fowler Jr.

 Floyd J (Jack) Fowler Jr. (born July 4, 1939) is an American researcher, academic and author.
 He is a Senior Research Fellow at Center for Survey Research at the University of Massachusetts Boston.
 He is an early contributor to research on patient-reported outcomes after treatment for various conditions including benign prostate disease, benign uterine conditions and prostate cancer.
 He also led survey projects to understand the causes and consequences of variation in the way medical care is delivered.

 Fowler was the founding Director of the Center for Survey Research at the University of Massachusetts Boston in 1971, where he served as director for 14 years.
-He was President of the Foundation for Informed Medical Decision Making from 2002-2009.
+He was President of the Foundation for Informed Medical Decision Making from 2002 to 2009.
 He is the author of more than 150 publications, including four textbooks.
 In 2013, he received the AAPOR Award for Exceptionally Distinguished Achievement.

 Education

 Fowler was born in Akron, Ohio on July 4, 1939.
 He was raised in Ohio, went to high school at Western Reserve Academy, and graduated with a BA in English from Wesleyan University in 1960.
 He received M.A. in Psychology in 1962 and his Ph.D. in Social Psychology, both from the University of Michigan in 1966.
 He later settled in Brookline, Massachusetts.
 While at Michigan, he spent four years at the Survey Research Center working with Charles Cannell on a series of studies of error in the National Health Interview Survey.